KnVerey/alfred-github-repos/README.md

 # What's different in this fork?

 ### Security

-- Uses the OSX keychain to store the Github auth token instead of writing it to a file on disk.
+Uses the OSX keychain to store the Github auth token instead of writing it to a file on disk.

-- Uses `/opt/rubies/2.3.3/bin/ruby` instead of the (likely super old) system ruby.
-You'll probably need to change this to point to a ruby version you have installed.
-To open your copy of the workflow, right-click on it in Alfred and choose "Open in Finder" or "Open in Terminal" as you prefer.
-The line you need to modify is at the top of the "github" file.
+### Ruby version

+Modifies `$PATH` before executing the script to potentially use a more recent ruby version.
+The one I want to use is at `/opt/rubies/2.3.3/bin/ruby`, so that's what's set by default as an example.
+If you don't have a ruby version there, your system ruby will still be used.
+To use a recent ruby version on your system, change `export PATH="/opt/rubies/2.3.3/bin:$PATH` to `export PATH="/path/to/your/ruby/bin:$PATH"` in the following three workflow objects:
+- gh Script Filter
+- the "/bin/bash Run Script" for gh-refresh
+- the "/bin/bash Run Script" for gh-auth

 ### Search behaviour
 - Only searches the names of repos that belong to you or your organizations.